EventStore/documentation/docs/clients/grpc/appending-events/README.md

 ![Duplicate Event](/docs/clients/grpc/appending-events/images/duplicate-event.png)

-For most scenarios you can just provide `Uuid.NewUuid()` although there are methods for generating a `Uuid` from other types if you need to change how this `Uuid` is generated

 ### type

 An event type should be supplied for each event.
 This is a unique string used to identify the type of event you are saving.